rtlabs-com/p-net/doc/network_topology_detection.rst

 It will also show the list of current diagnosis for IO-devices.
 Proneta will read out the diagnostics buffer every 5 seconds, as long as the device is selected in the graphical view.
+In order to display the diagnostics buffer the IP address of the device must be set.
+Otherwise the message "Diagnostics buffer not supported" will be shown.

 By right-clicking on a device in the graphical view, you can set the station name and IP address (temporarily or permanently).